rrishi0309/AI-Syllabus-Summarizer/README.md

 - **Overall Rating Breakdown** – Displays the distribution of ratings across syllabi.
 - **Resolution Status** – Tracks resolved and pending feedback for syllabus improvements.
 - **Feedback Table** – Shows individual user comments, ratings, and links to syllabi.
+- **Smart Filtering** – Sort and filter based on ratings, resolution status, and keywords.
+- **Bulk Export** – Download multiple summaries in DOCX or PDF format.
 - **Real-time Updates** – Automatically updates as advisors submit feedback.

 ## 📚 How It Works